Barbara Keeley: Parliamentary career

 In June 2016, Keeley was among the dozens of shadow ministers who resigned from Corbyn's frontbench team following the EU referendum.
-She subsequently supported Owen Smith in the 2016 Labour Party leadership election.
+She subsequently supported Owen Smith in the 2016 Labour leadership election.
 Following Corbyn's re-election as Labour leader in October 2016, Keeley was appointed to the Shadow Cabinet as Shadow Minister for Mental Health and Social Care.

-Following Labour's defeat in the 2019 general election, Keeley endorsed Keir Starmer and Angela Rayner in the 2020 Labour Party leadership and deputy leadership elections.
+Following Labour's defeat in the 2019 general election, Keeley endorsed Keir Starmer and Angela Rayner in the 2020 Labour leadership and deputy leadership elections.
 When Starmer was elected Labour leader in April 2020, Keeley left the Shadow Cabinet and returned to the backbenches.

 Keeley rejoined the frontbench in March 2022 when she was appointed Shadow Minister for Arts and Civil Society, replacing Rachael Maskell, who resigned 3 months prior following her opposition to mandatory COVID-19 vaccinations for NHS staff.

+In the 2023 British shadow cabinet reshuffle she was appointed Shadow Minister for Music and Tourism.

+On 27 May 2024, Keeley announced she would not stand in the 2024 general election.
+She revealed that she had recently received hospital treatment and would retire after serving as an MP for 19 years.

+Peerage

+After standing down as an MP, Keeley was nominated for a life peerage in the 2024 Dissolution Honours.
+She was created Baroness Keeley, of Worsley in the City of Salford, on 13 August 2024.

 Views

-In 2018, Keeley expressed concerned about a fall in the number of psychiatrists treating children and young people in England.
+In 2018, Keeley expressed concern about a fall in the number of psychiatrists treating children and young people in England.

 In November 2018, Keeley criticised poor standards of care in many private care homes after an investigation by The Guardian found that elderly residents were being neglected.
 She stated, "This investigation has exposed the appalling standards of care being provided by some of the largest providers of outsourced residential care which has left large numbers of vulnerable people in need of care suffering terrible indignity and neglect."

 In December 2018, Keeley expressed concern about care workers having their wages docked when they are sick.
 She said: "Good care quality depends on workers with good terms and conditions, but in hollowing out our social care system through relentless cuts to council budgets, this government has empowered irresponsible providers that are driving down workers’ conditions and at the same time damaging the quality of care."

 Personal life

-She is married to Colin Huggett.
+Keeley is married to Colin Huggett.